SMOCULETZ/evohome/README.md

 Support for Honeywell (EU-only) Evohome installations: one controller and multiple zones.

+It provides functionality that the existing Honeywell climate component does not (mainly 3 & 4, below) and you can run it alongside that component.

 This is beta-level code, YMMV.
-It provides functionality that the existing Honeywell climate component does not (mainly 3 & 4, below) and you can run it alongside that component.
+For now, you may want to use the 0.1 branch.

 NB: this is _for EU-based systems only_, it will not work with US-based systems (it will only use the EU-based API).